Key takeaways

 6. Vitamin A

 Vitamin A is essential in the replacement of skin cells and for maintaining optimal vision and a healthy immune system.
 For this reason, those with a vitamin A deficiency are at an increased risk of acquiring a severe infection.
-As children are prone to infections, it’s crucial that those under the age of 5 get enough vitamin A in their diets or through supplements.
+As young children may be more prone to infections, it’s crucial that those under the age of 5 get enough vitamin A in their diets or through supplements.
 In adults, one of the key warning signs of a vitamin A deficiency is night blindness.

 7. Vitamin B12

-One of the eight types of B vitamins, vitamin B12 helps to form red blood cells, enhances neurological function, and provides building blocks for DNA.
-Those most at risk for a vitamin B12 deficiency are vegans, people with intestinal problems that limit vitamin absorption, older adults, and those taking long-term heartburn medication.
-Symptoms of vitamin B12 deficiency are similar to those of anemia, including weakness, pale skin, shortness of breath, and mood changes.
+One of the eight B vitamins, vitamin B12 helps to form red blood cells, enhances neurological function, and provides building blocks for DNA.
+Those most at risk for a vitamin B12 deficiency are vegans, people with intestinal problems that limit vitamin absorption, older adults, and those taking long-term heartburn medications.
+Symptoms of vitamin B12 deficiency are similar to those of anemia, including weakness, pale skin, and shortness of breath.
+If left untreated, B12 deficiency can also cause numbness, tingling, mood changes, and even cognitive trouble.

 8. Vitamin C

-Vitamin C acts as an antioxidant within the body, helping to prevent damage inflicted by free radicals.
-Vitamin C also helps in hormone and amino acid formation; it also helps with the absorption of iron.
-The most commonly known effect of a vitamin C deficiency is scurvy, a fatal-if-untreated disease that causes inflamed and bleeding gums, easy bruising, weakness, fatigue, rashes, and difficulty healing wounds.
-While scurvy is uncommon today, proper vitamin C intake is still crucial for optimal health, as vitamin C regulates collagen production.
+Vitamin C acts as an antioxidant within the body, helping to prevent cell damage inflicted by free radicals.
+It also helps in the absorption of iron and the production of hormones and amino acids.
+The most commonly known effect of a vitamin C deficiency is scurvy, a disease that causes inflamed and bleeding gums, easy bruising, weakness, fatigue, rashes, and difficulty healing wounds.
+While scurvy is uncommon today, if left untreated, it can be fatal.
+Proper vitamin C intake is crucial to support the production of collagen, a protein that is necessary for the repair of skin, cartilage, bone, and teeth.

 RELATED: 3 types of medications that could have a vitamin interaction